 Suddenly I saw all the blocks swept off the table as if the secular system of work was shaken.
 I then saw a tree of life, as in the parable of the sower, growing.
 It is an authentic system of life that God intended for us to live, not the artificial secular system of assembling blocks.

 In God’s system people were held on the branches of the trees.
 People were valued in this system not profits.
-As one the seeds in one Christian’s life took root and grew into a tree, the employees learned how to work with God in their own careers.
-These employees created more trees by following the example of the forerunners.
+As the seeds in one Christian’s life took root and grew into an extraordinary business career, the Christian employees and colleagues saw that it was possible to work with God in their career.
+These Christians in turn built their own extraordinary careers by following the example of the forerunners.
 So God’s Kingdom is extended in the business world by one Christian at a time learning to work with God and showing other Christians that it is possible to break out of the secular system of work.

 How do Christians in Businesses Measure Success?